patrickdoyal07-rgb/LED-Resistor-Circuit-LTSpice/Description.md

 - Voltage across LED ~2 V

 ## What I learned
-- Need resistor to prevent LEd from burning out
+- Need resistor to prevent LED from burning out
 - Verified with LTSpice simulation